PeteEverything/GenerateIdBatch/README.md

 Usage:

 Set up the config.properties file as per your requirements for batch size, threads, etc.
 Running GenerateIds will create an instance of ConsumerThread, or write your own externally.
-ConsumerThread is an example, which receives the generated batch of Ids as a Striing Array.
+ConsumerThread is an example, which receives the generated batch of Ids as a String Array.